General Use Guidelines

 3. "Property Owner Landscape Zone" includes the bank top crest or curvature berm from the top edge of the "Maintenance Access Zone" onto the relatively level property lot grade.
 Grass, mulch, natural or landscaped smaller plants and hardscaping will be permitted, subject to ASRC Committee approval, provided they do not result in bank erosion or run-off problems.
 Trees will be permitted away (toward the street) from the bank crest.
 The Owner will be responsible for providing adequate irrigation and fertilization to sustain the vegetative cover in both this zone and the "Maintenance Access Zone."
 All vegetation in this zone will be maintained to present an aesthetic appearance.

-Any dwelling or improvement on any Unit that is destroyed in whole or in part by fire or other casualty must be either rebuilt or torn down and all debris removed and the Unit restored to a sightly condition with reasonable promptness.
-Debris must not remain on a Unit longer than three (3) months.
-If a replacement Unit is to be constructed, the replacement Unit must be approved by the Architectural Standards and Review Committee in accordance with the MG Covenants.
+1. Any dwelling or improvement on any Property/Unit that is destroyed in whole or in part by fire or other casualty must be either rebuilt or torn down and all debris removed and the Property/Unit and property restored with reasonable promptness.
+Debris must not remain on a Property/Unit longer than three (3) months.
+If a replacement Property/Unit is to be constructed, the replacement Property/Unit must be approved by the Architectural Standards and Review Committee in accordance with the MG Covenants.

 The following activities are prohibited within the Properties unless authorized by the Board of Directors subject to any conditions imposed by the Board.

-This list is not all-inclusive and owners should also review the more extensive Guidelines, Rules and Regulations section of the MG website.
+This list is not all-inclusive and owners should also review the more extensive Guidelines, Rules and Regulations section of the MG website under “Documents”.

-2. Any business or trade is prohibited unless the Owner or occupant conducts business activities within the Unit according to the following guidelines:
+2. Any business or trade is prohibited unless the Owner or occupant conducts business activities within the Property/Unit according to the following guidelines:

-a. the existence or operation of the activity is not apparent or detectable by sight, sound, or smell from outside the Unit,
+a.
+The existence or operation of the activity is not apparent or detectable by sight, sound, or smell from outside the Property/Unit,

-b. the activity does not involve regular visitation of the Unit by clients, employees, agents, customers, suppliers, or other business invitees, delivery services or door-to-door solicitation of residents,
+b.
+The activity does not involve regular visitation of the Property/Unit by clients, employees, agents, customers, suppliers, or other business invitees, delivery services or door-to-door solicitation of residents,

-c. the activity is consistent with the residential character of the Properties and does not constitute a nuisance, or a hazardous or offensive use, or threaten the security or safety of other residents of the Properties, as may be determined in the sole discretion of the Board of Directors.
+c.
+The activity is consistent with the residential character of the Properties/Units and does not constitute a nuisance, or a hazardous or offensive use, or threaten the security or safety of other residents of the Properties, as may be determined in the sole discretion of the Board of Directors.

-3. Rental of any Unit for a period of less than ninety (90) days, except those designated for short-term rentals of less than ninety (90) days (e.g., Fairway Villas).
+3. Rental of any Property/Unit for a period of less than ninety (90) days, except those designated for short-term rentals of less than ninety (90) days (e.g., Fairway Villas).